jdpieck/oasis-align/oasis-align.typ

         // n = 0

       }
-      // Change fraction so value with least height difference if tolereance was not achieved if n >= max-iterations - 1 {fraction = best-fraction}
+      // Change fraction so value with least height difference if tolerance was not achieved if n >= max-iterations - 1 {
+        warning([Maximum number of iterations reached!
+Setting fraction to fraction with smallest `diff`]) fraction = best-fraction
       }
-    if n >= max-iterations and debug {error("Maximum number of iterations reached!")}
+    }
   })
 }